 Iron Woobie/Jerkass Woobie: Hex is not a nice guy, but given the sheer amount of horrible things that happen to him throughout his life through no fault of his own, it's not surprising his disposition's so sour.

 My Real Daddy: Michael Fleisher took over writing duties for the character from creator John Albano in 1974 and continued to write the character until 1987, when the character's series was canceled.
 Over this 13 year period he wrote at least 125 Hex stories over three series (Weird Western Tales, Jonah Hex and Hex), more than any other Hex writer.
-The Justin Gray/Jimmy Palmiotti writing team might reach comparable status too someday, as they've been writing the character since 2005 and show no signs of stopping.
+The Justin Gray/Jimmy Palmiotti writing team almost certainly count too, writing over 100 Hex issues from 2005 to '14.

 They Changed It, Now It Sucks: With The New 52 the fan-favorite Jonah Hex series was cancelled and replaced by All-Star Western.
 The name change comes with a drastically new format and status quo: Instead of being a series of unconnected short stories featuring different artists it is now an ongoing story with a single artist and also features backup stories featuring other characters.
 The bigger change is the fact that Hex is now in Gotham working with Amadeus Arkham.
 The fanbase is appropriately split over this.
 Those opposed claim the new series isn't as unique as the old one, loses the "western" feel (due to the urban setting) and is a blatant attempt to cash-in on the Batman franchise.
 Proponents claim that after a six year run a change is welcome and that while it may have been a cash-in it worked, with All-Star selling much better than Jonah Hex did and possibly saving the series.